Axioms for Automated Market Makers: A Mathematical Framework in FinTech and Decentralized Finance: Introduction

 \section{Introduction}

 Decentralized Finance (DeFi) is a new paradigm for finance which replaces traditional intermediaries with innovative financial technologies based on blockchain.
 DeFi companies are providing services in areas such as lending and borrowing, insurance underwriting, and trading \emph{without} working with the traditional financial intermediaries.
 Within this work, we focus on the use of DeFi for constructing markets to trade financial instruments; specifically, Automated Market Makers (AMMs) are a decentralized approach for creating financial markets.
-The key idea of an AMM is to create a (liquidity) pool of assets against which a trader can transact; a swap is executed on an AMM by balancing the reserves according to mathematical formulas.
-A key benefit of DeFi and AMMs is that any individual can pool resources into an AMM so that he or she can share in the benefits from providing these key services in the financial system.
+The key idea is to create a (liquidity) pool of assets against which a trader can transact; a swap is executed on the pool at a price determined by the AMM according to an invariance function.
+A key benefit of DeFi and AMMs is that any individual can invest in the pool so that he or she can share in the benefits from providing these key services in the financial system.

 The organization of this paper is as follows.
 The motivation for studying DeFi and, more specifically, AMMs is provided within Section~\ref{sec:intro-motivation}.
 A review of the literature on AMMs is provided within Section~\ref{sec:intro-lit}.
 The introduction is then concluded by an overview of the primary contributions and results of this work in Section~\ref{sec:intro-contributions}.
+In Section~\ref{sec:design}, the desirable economic and financial properties for markets made by AMMs are provided.
 The mathematical construction of a generic AMM is presented within Section~\ref{sec:amm}.
-With that discussion, the properties of the realized swap value and the pricing oracle derived from the AMM are provided.
-In Section~\ref{sec:examples}, these axioms and properties are then compared to AMMs that exist in practice as well as a new mathematical structure that can be used for generating new AMMs.
-Finally, in Section~\ref{sec:fees}, we present a discussion on how AMMs can collect fees along with the possible risks that are involved with becoming a liquidity provider (i.e., the divergence or impermanent loss).
+With that discussion, the properties of the realized swap value and the pricing oracle derived from the AMM are provided and compared with those desirable properties in Section~\ref{sec:design}.
+In Section~\ref{sec:examples}, these axioms and properties are then validated against AMMs that exist in practice as well as a new mathematical structure that can be used for generating new AMMs.
+Finally, in Section~\ref{sec:fees}, we present a discussion on how the pool can collect fees along with the possible risks that are involved with becoming a liquidity provider (i.e., the divergence or impermanent loss).
 We summarize and conclude in Section \ref{sec:conclude}.
 The proofs of all results are provided within Appendix~\ref{sec:proofs}.